dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_get_approvals

 Returns the approvals that exist for the given vector of `token_ids`.
 The result is paginated, the mechanics of pagination is the same as for `icrc7_tokens` using `prev` and `take` to control pagination.
+The `prev` parameter is an `ApprovalInfo` with the meaning that `ApprovalInfo`s following the provided one are returned, based on a sorting order over `ApprovalInfo`s implemented by the ledger.

 The response is a vector the elements of which comprise a `token_id` and a corresponding approval.
 If multiple approvals exist for a `token_id`, multiple entries with the same `token_id` are returned.